Conflict in Nagorno-Karabakh shows danger of explosive weapons use

 Learn more about some simple acts that you can do to make a world of difference:

-- Write your MP and the media.
-Write an article or letter for your local media or blog using our how-to guides.
-Want to take action right now?
-Contact your MP to ensure the Canadian government upholds its promises on landmines and cluster bombs!
+• Write an article or letter for your local media or blog using our how-to guides.

-- Promote by helping to spread the word!
-Organize an educational event; give a presentation to your school, church, community, workplace or fundraise for a safer world for all.
-Everything you need is at your fingertips!
+• Promote by helping to spread the word!
+Organize an educational event or give a presentation to your school, church, community, workplace

 Real change for good is within reach.
 It takes just one step.
 Make it yours.
 Make it today.